-SB202 creates new voting restrictions—including new identification requirements for absentee voting, limits on the use of absentee drop boxes, invalidating provisional ballots cast before 5pm in the wrong precinct, banning any non-poll worker from giving food or drink — including water — to voters waiting in line, and more.
-SB 202 also makes substantial changes to Georgia's runoff elections, including (1) reducing the runoff period from nine weeks to four weeks; (2) decreasing the early voting period in runoff elections from three weeks to one week, with no mandatory weekend voting; and (3) preventing citizens from registering to vote between a general election and runoff election while remaining eligible to vote in the runoff election.
+SB202 created new voting restrictions—including new identification requirements for absentee voting, limits on the use of absentee drop boxes, invalidating provisional ballots cast before 5pm in the wrong precinct, banning any non-poll worker from giving food or drink — including water — to voters waiting in line, and more.
+SB 202 also made substantial changes to Georgia's runoff elections, including (1) reducing the runoff period from nine weeks to four weeks; (2) decreasing the early voting period in runoff elections from three weeks to one week, with no mandatory weekend voting; and (3) preventing citizens from registering to vote between a general election and runoff election while remaining eligible to vote in the runoff election.

 The Department of Justice filed a similar suit, which was consolidated along with other legal challenges as In re: Georgia Senate Bill 202.
+Litigation is ongoing.

-Gov. Kemp signs SB202 into law
+Governor Brian Kemp signs SB202 into law

 Georgia Governor Brian Kemp signs into law SB202, Georgia’s omnibus voter suppression bill.